mckryton/senfgurke/features/README.md

   The result of the executed step will tell you if the application works as expected (see feature "run steps" for more).

-### Run Examples

 * [Run outline example](run_tests/run_examples/run_outline_example.feature)

   Examples can include outline tables to allow the repetition of an example but with a different set of parameters.
-So the example will be executed once for every row of the outline table while the value from each column will replace the corrosponding placeholder in the examples steps.
+So the example will be executed once for every row of the outline table while the value from each column will replace the corresponding placeholder in the examples steps.

 * [Run features](run_tests/run_features.feature)